 If someone comes across a different type of panel or if their Dell S2417DG doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 Update 07/09/2018: The S2417DG we reviewed was manufactured in May 2017 (A00 Revision).

 The AOC AGON AG271QX and the Dell S2417DG have very similar performance.
 Both support variable refresh rate implementations.
-The S2417DG supports G-Sync and the AG271QX supports FreeSync.
-The Dell also supports black frame insertion (BFI) through the NVIDIA ULMB and this can help clear image blur.
+The S2417DG supports G-SYNC and the AG271QX supports FreeSync.
+The Dell also supports black frame insertion (BFI) through the NVIDIA ULMB, which can help clear persistence blur.
 It also has better ergonomics that make it easy to position the monitor to your liking, whereas the AOC AGON has a larger screen size which makes it more comfortable to work on.